mvrdevelopment/spec/mvr-spec.md

 ## `MVR_COMMIT` packet

-The MVR commit message informs all connected stations that there is a new MVR Commit.
+The MVR commit message informs all connected stations that there is a new MVR commit.
 This message only informs the stations about the existence of the new file.
 Stations needs to request the MVR file with a `MVR_REQUEST` package.

 The following chart displays the process when one client sends a `MVR_COMMIT` package to the server, and the server distributes this in the session.